LoweLundin/Miscellaneous/README.md

 ## split_the_bill - C++ - Summer 2018

-Project for splitting the bill.
+Program for splitting the bill.
 Reads a text file when started and new transactions can also be input.
 Can show transaction history, settle the bill and more.
 Sadly, only in Swedish.